gotson/komga-website/website/docs/installation/thirdparty.md

 ## TrueNAS SCALE

-There are two primary methods to get Komga on TrueNAS SCALE.
-These are:
-1. The built-in Community repository.
-2. The TrueCharts community repository.

-TrueCharts offers more features, such as easier management of domain names and https certificates.

-### Built-in Community Repository

 1. Open `Apps` then go to `Discover Apps` and then search for `Komga`.
 2. Click on `Komga` and then click on `Install`.
 3. Leave everything as default, except:
     1. Optional: Under `Network Configuration` you can change the `Web Port`.
 This is the port at which you can later access Komga.
     2. Optional: Under `Storage Configuration` you can add the location to wherever your media files are currently stored by clicking `Add` next to `Additional Storage`.
 6. Click `Install`.

-### TrueCharts

-There is a [tutorial](https://truecharts.org/manual/SCALE/guides/getting-started#adding-truecharts) to install Truecharts on TrueNAS SCALE.
-Follow the steps to add TrueCharts to SCALE.
-1. Open `Apps` then go to `Discover Apps` and then search for `Komga`.
-2. Click on `Komga` and then click on `Install`.
-Make sure that the `Komga` that you select says `Truecharts` in the UI, and not `TrueNAS`.
-3. Leave everything as default, except:
-    1. Optional: Under `Networking and Services` you can change the `Port`.
-This is the port at which you can later access Komga.
-    2. Optional: If you will only access Komga through a domain name, see the TrueCharts guides for (a) [Networking and Services](https://truecharts.org/manual/SCALE/options/networking) and (b) [Ingress](https://truecharts.org/manual/SCALE/options/ingress).
-    3. Optional: In `Storage and Persistence`, under `App Data Storage` you can change the location to wherever your media files are currently stored.
-For detailed instructions, see the [TrueCharts guide for adding storage](https://truecharts.org/manual/SCALE/guides/add-storage).
-4. Click `Install`.